jstorimer/ensurable/README.markdown

 Ensurable
 =========

 FYI this is very alpha software, also it's not meant to be used in production.
-Actually it aborts in production so...
+It just noops in production.

 Use Case
 -------